StefZarb/data-dbt-takehome/project_documentation_answers.md

 # Data Take-Home Assessment

-For this project, I focused on building a clean, reliable foundation—starting with data quality and modeling, then working toward clear answers to each business question.
+For this project, I focused on building a clean, reliable foundation, starting with data quality and modeling, then working toward clear answers to each business question.
 The goal was to show how I'd approach this in a real-world setting: balancing clarity, scalability, and practical use.

 Below is a breakdown of the steps I took, along with reflections on how this approach would scale in production.